Lawrence Klein: Wharton

 Later in the '60s, Klein constructed the Wharton Econometric Forecasting Model.
 This model, considerably smaller than the Brookings model, achieved a very good reputation for its analysis of business conditions, used to forecast fluctuations including national product, exports, investments, and consumption, and to study the effect on them of changes in taxation, public expenditure, oil price, etc.

-In 1969 Klein founded Wharton Econometric Forecasting Associates or WEFA (now IHS Global Insight), launching the econometric forecasting industry in the United States.
+In 1969 Klein founded Wharton Econometric Forecasting Associates or WEFA (now Global Insight), launching the econometric forecasting industry in the United States.
 Among his clients were General Electric Company, IBM, and Bethlehem Steel Corporation.
 He was the initiator of, and an active research leader in their LINK project, a consortium of model builders from many countries, which was also mentioned in his Nobel citation.
 The aim was to produce the world's first global economic model, linking models of many of the world's countries so that the effect of changes in the economy of one country are reflected in the other.
 The LINK modeling system was transferred from University of Pennsylvania to the United Nations Secretariat at New York in 1989 and Klein remained as the intellectual leader of the project until 2013 when he died.
 Project LINK continued at the United Nations until 2020.

 Klein served as a thesis advisor for numerous well-known economists including E. Roy Weintraub in the late 1960s.